James Pim

-James Pim was the key person to the establishment and operation of the first passenger railway in Ireland, the Dublin and Kingstown Railway (D&KR), and the first commercial atmospheric railway in the world, the Dalkey Atmospheric Railway.
+James Pim (1796–1856) was an Irish stockbroker and banker.
+He was a major figure in the opening of the first passenger railway in Ireland, the Dublin and Kingstown Railway (D&KR), and the first commercial atmospheric railway in the world, the Dalkey Atmospheric Railway.

 Biography

 The Railway is the subject of his waking thoughts and nightly dreams.
 If he thinks of any other subject he thinks of it in connection with the Railway.
 If his mind is directed towards the recreation of the public, his projects in this respect are in connection with the Railway.
 If he sees that the amusement of the public can be promoted by any project, he sees it through the Railway glass.
 If he eats or drinks or sleeps, or provides others with the means of eating, drinking, or sleeping, he does it in connection with the Dublin and Kingstown Railway.
 He is like the prisoner in ancient Rome, who has a soldier chained to him; the Railway seems to be chained, not to his leg, but to his mind, and it moves when he moves, and he moves where it moves.